Jameswanneng/Decompaction-and-Airy-backstripping/Readme.txt

 	1. prepare well data.

-How to run the code:
+How to run the code: (These scripts should be run using Matlab)
 	1. set the folder that contains the scripts as the current working directory
 	2. run script well_decompaction.mlx.
 Make sure that all the paths, both input path and output path, are set correctly.

-Caveats:
-	1. water correction are not considered here.
-This will be implemented in the future but it won't influence the results much.